 v1 signatures do not protect some parts of the APK, such as ZIP metadata.
 The APK verifier needs to process lots of untrusted (not yet verified) data structures and then discard data not covered by the signatures.
 This offers a sizeable attack surface.
 Moreover, the APK verifier must uncompress all compressed entries, consuming more time and memory.
 To address these issues, Android 7.0 introduced APK Signature Scheme v2.

-Android 7.0 introduces APK signature scheme v2 (v2 scheme).
+Devices running Android 7.0 and later support APK signature scheme v2 (v2 scheme) and later. (v2 scheme was updated to v3 in Android P to include additional information in the signing block, but otherwise works the same.)
 The contents of the APK are hashed and signed, then the resulting APK Signing Block is inserted into the APK.
-For details on applying the v2 scheme to an application, refer to APK Signature Scheme v2 in the Android N Developer Preview.
+For details on applying the v2+ scheme to an app, see APK Signature Scheme v2.

 The new format is backwards compatible, so APKs signed with the new signature format can be installed on older Android devices (which simply ignore the extra data added to the APK), as long as these APKs are also v1-signed.

-Whole-file hash of the APK is verified against the v2 signature stored in the APK Signing Block.
-The hash covers everything except the APK Signing Block, which contains the v2 signature.
-Any modification to the APK outside of the APK Signing Block invalidates the APK's v2 signature.
-APKs with stripped v2 signature are rejected as well, because their v1 signature specifies that the APK was v2-signed, which makes Android Nougat and newer refuse to verify APKs using their v1 signatures.
+Whole-file hash of the APK is verified against the v2+ signature stored in the APK Signing Block.
+The hash covers everything except the APK Signing Block, which contains the v2+ signature.
+Any modification to the APK outside of the APK Signing Block invalidates the APK's v2+ signature.
+APKs with stripped v2+ signature are rejected as well, because their v1 signature specifies that the APK was v2-signed, which makes Android 7.0 and newer refuse to verify APKs using their v1 signatures.

 For details on the APK signature verification process, see the Verification section of APK Signature Scheme v2.